 Previous HGNC Symbols for ZBP1 Gene

 Previous GeneCards Identifiers for ZBP1 Gene

 This gene encodes a Z-DNA binding protein.
 The encoded protein plays a role in the innate immune response by binding to foreign DNA and inducing type-I interferon production.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Dec 2011]

 GeneCards Summary for ZBP1 Gene

 ZBP1 (Z-DNA Binding Protein 1) is a Protein Coding gene.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Cytosolic sensors of pathogen-associated DNA.
-GO annotations related to this gene include RNA binding and left-handed Z-DNA binding.
+Diseases associated with ZBP1 include Influenza and Zika Virus Congenital Syndrome.
+Among its related pathways are Necroptosis and Cytosolic sensors of pathogen-associated DNA.
+Gene Ontology (GO) annotations related to this gene include RNA binding and left-handed Z-DNA binding.